Saturday, February 24, 2018

 ~ Holy Quran 31:28

 And your creation and your resurrection is in no wise but as an individual soul: for God is He Who hears and sees (all things).
 [Single Soul.
 There are some that interpret this to mean that the entire Ummah or collective congregation of the people of Faith will merge into one giant soul.
 My position is that this is saying that each soul is a unique or individual soul.
 The transliteration of the Arabic is saying, "Ma Khalqukum Wa La Ba'athukum Illa Kanafsin Wahidatin Inna Allaha Samiyu Basirun".
-The Pluralis Fractus or Jum'au Al Takseeri (the broken plural) by the tenwin makes it not singular but plural and implying more of the concept of a unit.
+The Pluralis Fractus or Jum'au Al Takseeri (the broken plural) by the tenwin makes it not singular but plural and implying more of the concept of a unit in the word Wahid.
 An apartment building is a single unit, but, is broken up into many apartment units.
 Same for a neighborhood (broken up into many houses) or even city or state.
 A city or state is a single unit, but are broken up into (in case of city) many neighborhoods, and into (in the case of state) into many cities.
 Below I will attempt to illustrate.]

 ~ Holy Quran 50:21